DiscordDigital/AltCheck-Reborn/README.md

 <path of AltCheck-Reborn.ps1> -Mode checkAltServer
 6. Always launch PowerShell as Administrator or elevated privileges, otherwise service restarts won't work.

+## Windows Firewall
+For best results you may want to disable your Windows Firewall.\
+If you make use of the Windows Firewall make sure to create two new rules containing following:

+Rules need to be created for: **Incoming connections**\
+**TCP** Ports 123, 3689\
+**UDP** Ports 123, 5353\

+Also create a rule for the AltServer.exe binary for incoming TCP and UDP connections on all ports.

 ## Optional parameters
 The service monitor checks if the "Apple Mobile Device Service" is running.\
 If the service ever gets renamed you can specify a different service name using the "-appleServiceName" parameter.